Academics: S.J.D. Candidates begins here:

 C. CONFERENCE AND OUTSIDE EXAMINER FUNDING

 S.J.D. students are eligible for limited funding to cover certain expenses related to their studies.
-First, resident S.J.D. students may apply for a stipend of up to $750 each academic year (the period beginning on July 1 and ending on June 30) for expenses incurred to attend academic conferences outside of the Boston area.
+First, resident S.J.D. students may apply for a stipend of up to $750 each academic year (the period beginning on July 1 and ending on June 30) for expenses incurred in order to attend academic conferences outside of the Boston area.
 Requests will be considered on a case-by-case basis; submission of a stipend request does not guarantee approval.
 In order to be eligible for this stipend:

 - the student must be in residence